caiks/WBOT02/README.md

 model057|0.354|5 scanned size-potential tiled actual-potential|6|fixed|48 B&W videos|3,000,000|15,433|1.003 (1.480)|15.5|3.21|25|0|30s unique, 12.0 min diagonal, 1.2 min entropy
 model058|0.088|5 scanned size-potential tiled actual-potential|6|fixed|48 B&W videos|3,000,000|13,999|0.933 (1.447)|15.4|2.97|25|0|30s unique, 12.0 min diagonal, 1.2 min entropy

-The median diagonals for the actor 2 *models* were consistently in the range 23-27, and the maximum diagonals were consistently in the the range 37-39.
+The table above does not show the median and maximum diagonals.
+The median diagonals for the actor 2 *models* were consistently around 23-27, and the maximum diagonals were consistently around 37-39.

 <!-- TODO